shahroztariq/DeepfakeSoK/detection/README.md

 Where the ` <method> ` is selected from (`selfblended`, `mat`, `ict`, `rossler`, `forgerynet`, `capsule`, `caddm`, `ccvit`, `add`, `mcx`, `lgrad`, `effb4att`)

 For the methods:  FTCN, AltFreexing, LipForensics, LRNet, CLRNet, please refer to their folder and run the `test.py` or `test.ipynb`.

+For Lgrad method: Please learn how to pre-process facial deepfake image datasets to gradient datasets and download pretrained GAN networks from their official repository before run the `test.py`.